The Apache Software Foundation

 If you’re a committer, you can patch this very website yourself!

 - (if needed) votes within the community

 We have, over the years, developed a very simple and effective approach to consensus building and decision making.
-The vast majority of decisions are made using lazy consensus, if the “lazy” approach to consensus building is deemed unsuitable for a particular decision then we seek to build consensus within the community.
+Projects, and the ASF generally, make the vast majority of decisions using lazy consensus.
+If the “lazy” approach to consensus building seems unsuitable for a particular decision, we seek to build consensus within the community.
 Very occasionally, usually for formal reasons relating to legal responsibilities, it is necessary to call a vote.

-Each of these three approaches is described more fully on various foundation and project sites.
+Full descriptions of each of these approaches are available on various foundation and project sites.
 However, we’ve provided an initial introduction to decision making here on the community development site.

-While not all aspects of the Apache Way are practiced the same way by all projects at the ASF, there are a number of rules that Apache projects are required to follow – things like complying with PMC release voting, legal policy, brand policy, using mailing lists, etc., which are documented in various places.
+While not all ASF projects practice all aspects of the Apache Way in the same way, there are a number of rules that Apache projects must follow – things like complying with PMC release voting, legal policy, brand policy, using mailing lists, etc., which various sites document.

-One of these invariant rules is that projects are managed and used independently of any commercial interests.
+One of these invariant rules is that PMCs manage projects independently of any commercial interests.
 The goal is to create an environment in which all participants are equal and thus have an equal opportunity to contribute to and benefit from our software, regardless of motivation or financial objectives.
-This is discussed in more detail in our document Project Independence.
+There is more discussion of this principle in our document Project Independence.

-Each project in Apache is free to define its own development processes as long as they respect our decision making, legal and independence requirements.
-However, over the many years that the ASF has existed many best practices have evolved and been documented across out projects.
-In this section we will try to bring together some of the most popular of these practices.
+Each project in Apache is free to define its own development processes as long as it respects our decision-making, legal and independence requirements.
+However, over the many years that the ASF has existed, our projects have evolved and documented many best practices.
+In this section we bring together some of the most popular of these practices.
 Most Apache projects operate in ways that are largely similar to these processes.

 - Crediting contributors is a critical part of community building

 - Releases FAQ